Mosaic-Chain/mosaic-chain/README.md

   NOTES:

-  - when definding these keys in the chainspec (currently manually in `runtime-generator`'s source) we can use `mosaic-testnet-solo key generate` to do so.
+  - when defining these keys in the chainspec (currently manually in `runtime-generator`'s source) we can use `mosaic-testnet-solo key generate` to do so.
   - currently only the solochain node has functionality related to key handling, parachain node needs to be updated.

 3. follow steps from `Scenario 1`, but **DO NOT** use dev account names as node names!